Theocrat/json-maker/README.md

   [X] Components, once placed, can be dragged and rearranged [.]
 Components, once placed, can be deleted
-  [X] Real-time appearance of JSON code in textarea as components are placed or deleted [!]
-Graph so generated is remembered using `localStorage` or equivalent and is not lost upon refreshing
+  [X] Real-time appearance of JSON code in textarea as components are placed or deleted [X] Graph so generated is remembered using `localStorage` or equivalent and is not lost upon refreshing

 Phase II:
 --------